jojobear88/react-list-repo/README.md

 To use Github GraphQL, you need to be authenticated with Github.
 Go to Github > Settings > Developer Settings ?
 Personal access tokens Click generate new token, set time expiration to your liking (recommend 7 days for testing), and grant the access to repository.
-Copy your new generated token and username to the .env
+Copy your new generated token and add it to the .env
 ### How to use

 Runs the app in the development mode.\